 If you are staying at one of the three Disney-owned hotels on-property, there is one perk available to you for the high prices you are likely paying: a separate theme park reservations calendar!

 Simply link your hotel reservation in your Disney account.
 It unlocks a calendar that is otherwise not visible to guests.
-In my experience, this calendar is wide open until just a day or two in advance.
-(Note that is is very different than at Walt Disney World, where the on-property calendar can fill much earlier for some parks because there are so many more Disney-owned hotels at Disney World.)
+In my experience, this calendar is wide open even during holidays.

 For last minute vacation planners, this is a possible backdoor into finding theme park availability when it's otherwise sold out (assuming the hotels aren't sold out too!).
 Of course, you'll have to pay for the privilege because the Disneyland hotels are usually much more expensive than nearby off-property options.